 Yes, just run the learning procedure using the 6 standard strings of the guitar or the 4 standard strings of the bass guitar, following the tabs you will find in the instruction manuals.
 After the learning procedure the device will work even on the additional string.
 It doesn’t matter if the learning procedure covers a “limited” part of the chromatic scale.
 This is the portion that is considered relevant for the device to recognize the tone of your guitar/bass.

-How can I profile My Guitars?
+How can I capture and store the sound of My Guitars?

 Just run the Add-Source Mode (Learning), by holding the UP and DOWN Switches for 3 seconds.
-Make this procedure for each pickup position you wish to profile.
+Make this procedure for each pickup tone position you wish to store.
 Then load the backup of your pedal with the Editor for PC/Mac and you will find these profiles among your source Guitars.
 Just rename them and move them to Target Guitars using the the dedicated button.

 What the writings on the display Neck/Neck Stands for?